jes/meshmill/README.md

 ## Development

 The GUI is made using Electron.
-The backend is Perl, using GD to handle images.
+The backend is Go.

 I recommend using [nvm](https://github.com/nvm-sh/nvm) to manage nodejs.